xaionaro-go/ffstream/.github/instructions/general.instructions.md

 - Maintain internal semantic consistency: one source of truth for each piece of logic/constant, within the touched scope.
 - Split logic into distinct functions when there is an opportunity to do so.
 Prefer small functions, but do not split a self-sufficient thought into pieces that are no longer semantically self-sufficient.
 - Always satisfy the linter.
+- Do not make code racy unless explicitly instructed otherwise.
+Make logic event-driven, not clock/race-driven.
+For example:
+  - Do not rely on timeouts.

 ## 11. Output verbosity
 - If you designed something, build information-dense documentation in directory `doc` of the relevant project.